amandou/amandou/README.md

 ### Hi there 👋

-Undergraduate student in Computer Science at Universidade Federal de São Carlos.
-Interested in computer graphics, game development and HPC.
+Software Developer with B.Sc. degree in Computer Science from Universidade Federal de São Carlos(UFSCar) and 4 years of experience in C# (.NET) and Unity.

-- 🌱 I’m currently learning ...
-OpenGL

 - 📫 How to reach me: